jpulgarin/django-tokenapi/README.md

 ### Verifying a Token

-You can verify that a token matches a given user by
+You can verify that a token matches a given user by sending a request to the `api_token` view, and sending the token and user as part of the URL.
+Using curl it would look like this:

 ### Writing API Compatible Views